Image

 Last Updated: May 5, 2026

-Manslaughter defense lawyer in St. Charles, MO.
-A manslaughter charge in St. Charles, MO isn’t something you can afford to take lightly, it can change your life in an instant.
-Your freedom, your future, and your name are all at risk.
-At Combs Waterkotte, our St. Charles, MO manslaughter defense lawyers act fast to protect you, challenge the case against you, and build a defense designed to fight for the best outcome possible.
+St. Charles, MO manslaughter defense lawyer.
+Being charged with manslaughter in St. Charles, MO is not just another criminal case, it’s a life-altering situation.
+Your freedom, your future, and your reputation are all at stake.
+At Combs Waterkotte, our St. Charles, MO manslaughter defense attorneys act quickly to protect your rights, challenge the evidence, and build a defense strategy designed to secure the best possible outcome.

 • Protect Your Life